JLopez662/CHC-Portal/README.md

 - **Search Functionality**: Easily search for customers by name, commercial name, or ID.

 ## Conclusion
-ClientManager Pro provides an efficient and user-friendly approach for accountants to manage their customers' data.
+ClientManager provides an efficient and user-friendly approach for accountants to manage their customers' data.
 By automating various aspects of data management and providing a comprehensive set of features, it enhances productivity and ensures accurate record-keeping.

 ## Contact